BTalamantesBecerra/omicR_for_Windows/README.md

 BLAST+ latest version: https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
 Installation:
-You can retrieve the scripts from Github: https://github.com/BTalamantesBecerra/omicR There are 2 options to run omicR in windows.
+You can retrieve the scripts from Github: https://github.com/BTalamantesBecerra/omicR
-1)	Option 1.

 Download the zip directory “omicR.zip“.
 Unzip this directory and double click the executable file “omicR.exe” with the image of the green parrot.
 This will open a window where you can run the scripts.
 You do not need to install anything as everything is compiled into this file and you can start running your analysis.